Georgia - Country Commercial Guide

 Agricultural Sector

-Last published date: 2022-08-07
+Last published date:

 Overview

-Georgia’s fertile soil and favorable climate support production of a wide variety of high‐value agricultural products, including grapes and wine, berries, nuts (hazelnuts, almonds, walnuts, and chestnuts), citrus fruits, apples, peaches, and apricots.
+Georgia’s fertile soil and favorable climate support production of a wide variety of high‐value agricultural products, including grapes, berries, nuts (hazelnuts, almonds, walnuts, and chestnuts), citrus fruits, apples, peaches, and apricots.
 However, the rugged and mountainous territory also limits total available arable acreage, especially for field crops.
 Russia traditionally received most of Georgia’s exports but, since Georgia signed a DCFTA with the EU in 2014, Georgia has focused on developing European markets.
 Georgia also grows an increasing quantity of crops, including vegetables and corn, for domestic consumption.
 Georgia relies on imported powdered milk, meat products, and wheat imports.
 Starting in June 2021, wheat imports from Russia have been largely replaced by wheat flour imports due to Russia’s export duties on wheat.

-As a result of land reform, the Georgian government has privatized over 45 percent and leased about 30 percent of the country’s agricultural land.
-The law on Privatization of State‐owned Agricultural Land was passed in July 2005, which increased efficiency and output in the agricultural sector.
 The new Constitution that came into force in December 2018 imposed restrictions on the sale of agricultural land to foreigners.
 The Constitution also states that exclusions may be specified in Organic Law, which has higher authority than regular laws and requires votes from at least two-thirds of Parliament to pass.
 The parliament adopted a law in 2019 which allows foreigners to purchase land under an investment plan and other preconditions.

 The Georgian government identified agriculture as a priority for development and considerably increased funding for the sector, although priorities and programs change frequently.
 It has also set up the Agriculture Investment Fund to support the sector by providing credit to farmers.
 Governmental programs implemented through the Rural Development Agency, such as Plant the Future, Preferential Agrocredit, etc., may create additional demand among farmers for equipment and inputs supplied from abroad, including from the United States.

-Leading Sub-Sector: Food Processing and Packaging
+Food Processing and Packaging

 There are opportunities for U.S. exporters of food processing and packaging equipment for fruits, nuts (particularly hazelnuts and walnuts), vegetables, citrus, and meat and dairy products.
-Currently, many of the existing processing plants use old Soviet equipment that do not provide for high productivity or technical safety.
+Currently, many of the existing processing plants use old equipment that does not provide for high productivity or technical safety.
 Existing alternatives mostly include Turkish technologies or second‐hand lines from Europe.
 Based on information provided by local authorities and managers, the best sales prospects are for small and medium capacity bottling lines, production plants for wine and juices, and machinery for tea processing and packaging.
 Additional prospects involve seed crushing and oil refining machinery.
 There is also demand for mini‐bakeries and machinery for the manufacture of confections.
 Price and payment terms are important factors affecting customers’ purchasing decisions.
 In many cases, the lease or purchase of used equipment may be a means by which local enterprises can acquire plant machinery and equipment for restarting production.